haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 **Active fund**
 - **Risk model:** Ledoit–Wolf shrinkage covariance ⟶ The shrinkage intensity is chosen by cross-validated out-of-sample likelihood.
-- **Expected returns:** Black–Litterman, which updates a market-implied equilibrium prior with absolute views derived from sell-side target prices.
+- **Expected returns:** Black–Litterman model, which updates a market-implied equilibrium prior with absolute views derived from sell-side target prices.
 - **Optimisation:** maximum Sharpe ratio, subject to top-down sector allocations, a 10% cap on any single stock, and long-only, fully invested weights.
 - **Rebalancing:** drift-based, triggered when any weight moves more than ±5% from its target.
 - **Risk analytics:** Fama–French 3-factor attribution, Monte Carlo VaR at 95% and 99% (10,000 simulations), and stress tests across bullish, bearish and stable regimes.